tenhobi/dart-tournament/README.md

 ## Contributing

 Spotted an error?
 Something doesn't make sense?
-[Open an issue](../../issues/new) or submit PRs.
+You have an excellent idea?
+[Open an issue](https://github.com/HoBi/dart-tournament/issues/new) or submit PRs.

 ## License